fralcow/computer-dashboard/README.md

 # How to run
 1. Clone the repo
-2. Run `RUST_LOG=debug cargo run 2> {another_tty}` from root directory.
+2. Run `cargo run` from root directory.

-Logs are outputted to stderr that is then piped to another tty that you should open before running the command.
+To run with debug level log, use: `RUST_LOG=debug cargo run`.
+Logs will be written to `output.log` file.